 Parents may not have discovered much information about 10-month and 11th-month developmental milestones.
 And that makes sense.
-As a baby grows the apparent developmental touchpoints become a bit more subtle.
+As a baby grows, the apparent developmental touchpoints become a bit more subtle.
 However, a baby’s first birthday is a momentous occasion, and given the anniversary, many parents are looking to take stock of their baby’s achievements by looking at 12-month-old developmental milestones.

 It’s important for parents to remember that every baby is different.
 Some children will develop certain skills before others.
-Some babies may skip skills.
+Some babies may skip skills altogether.
 Some babies may take their own sweet time.
 And that’s fine.
 In fact, the first birthday is a wonderful moment to consider your baby’s unique pace and path of development.
 Any suggested 12-month milestone should be measured against your baby’s specific developmental timeline.
 Growing up isn’t a race.

 With the whole child in mind, parents might be better off looking at the broad characteristics of their baby’s physical abilities and personality.
 To that end, these are the only three 12-month milestones that really matter.

-12-Month Milestone #1: Baby Develops Desires, Opinions and Preferences
+12-Month Milestone #1: Baby Develops Desires, Opinions, and Preferences

 Of course, the preferences and how a baby expresses them can’t be generalized.
 Some babies will like things other babies don’t.
 Some babies may show fear of strangers by being clingy.
 Some might cry when a parent leaves.
 Some may point to ask for a toy and some might babble to get attention and interaction.
 Some babies might do all of these things.

 What You Shouldn’t Stress About: Many parents are hoping to hear a real first word around 12-months.
-If you want, you can totally decide that a babbled mama or dada is their first intentional word, but best not to put too much stock in it.
+If you want, you can totally decide that a babbled mama or dada is their first intentional word, but it’s best not to put too much stock in it.
 Notably, a parent who talks more to their kid will have a kid who talks more and sooner.
-So if you’re the silent type you may have to wait a bit longer.
+So if you’re the silent type, you may have to wait a bit longer.
 Also, if your child is getting along just fine with a gesture or a point, what’s the use in saying anything?

-12-Month Milestone #2: Baby is More Responsive and Interactive
+12-Month Milestone #2: Baby Is More Responsive and Interactive

-At 12-months-old your baby may mimic your movements or their babble may pick up your style of inflection.
+At 12-months-old, your baby may mimic your movements, or their babble may pick up your style of inflection.
 They’ll pay attention to you (when they want to) and should be able to respond to specific simple commands (again, when they want to) like “no.”

-This interactivity will make playing and storytime that much more fun.
+This interactivity will make playing and story time that much more fun.
 You can hide objects in front of your child and they’ll seek them out.
 You can point to pictures as you read and your baby should follow your finger and your gaze.
 Bang on an object like a cooking pot and they should delight in banging on the pot with you.

 Some of this interactive play might be prompted by your baby too.
 The problem is what is play for your baby may not feel playful to you.
-For instance, repeatedly dropping a beloved toy while they’re in their high chair might seem monotonous to the point of exasperation to a parent, but for a 12-month-old it’s a fun experiment to see how you react.
+For instance, repeatedly dropping a beloved toy while they’re in their high chair might seem monotonous to the point of exasperation to a parent, but for a 12-month-old, it’s a fun experiment to see how you react.

-Red Flags: If your child has been responsive and interactive and appears to stop or regress, it’s important to speak to a pediatrician.
-But keep in mind that regressions may not be sudden and they will need to be placed in the context of your child’s development.
+Red Flags: If your child has been responsive and interactive and appears to stop developing or regress, it’s important to speak to a pediatrician.
+But keep in mind that regressions may not be sudden, and they will need to be placed in the context of your child’s development.
 An hour or even a day of a less responsive and interactive baby does not necessarily indicate a problem.